Wojtek242/route0/topology/line_03_and_rogue/README.md

 There are three hosts connected to each router, but are not displayed in this `README`.
 For details see their `zebra` and `staticd` configuration files.

+The router `R4` is rogue and uses the same prefix as `R3`.
+Therefore, its `zebra` daemon is not started automatically.
+It must be started manually.
+See the [BGP hijack demo](scenario/bgp_hijack) for an example.

 ## R1

 Interface | Name    | Address/Subnet